blockforgewp/blockforge-wp/README.md

 It is focused on modern WordPress development, block themes, Gutenberg workflows, editor parity, project structure, documentation, and safe upgrade practices.

+This public repository is used as the official public product page for BlockForge WP.
+The commercial package is delivered separately through Lemon Squeezy after purchase.

 ## What is BlockForge WP?

 BlockForge WP is not a marketplace theme and it is not a finished visual template for a single niche.

 It is a professional starter framework for building WordPress projects with a reusable base architecture.

-The product is designed to provide a structured starting point for modern WordPress development, including a parent block theme, a reference project implementation, companion plugins, demo content, and practical documentation.
+The product is designed to provide a structured starting point for modern WordPress development, including a reusable base WordPress block theme, a reference project implementation, companion plugins, demo content, and practical documentation.

 The goal is to reduce repetitive setup work, improve consistency between projects, and help developers maintain a cleaner separation between reusable framework code and project-specific customization.